scalar-labs/scalardb-samples/spring-data-sample/README.md

-# Spring Data integration Sample
+# Spring Data Integration Sample

-This is a sample Spring Boot application for Spring Data integration with ScalarDB.
+This tutorial describes how to create a sample Spring Boot application by using Spring Data integration in ScalarDB.

 ## Prerequisites

 - Java (OpenJDK 8 or higher)
 - Gradle
 - Docker, Docker Compose